vistaprint/SkinnyJSSite/site/jquery.modalDialog.md

 * **onajaxerror**:  A handler for the ''ajaxerror'' event.
 See [Events](#events) for more information.
 * **enableHistory**: If set to false, [history management](#managing_history_browser_backforward_buttons) will be disabled for this dialog, even if enabled globally.
 Defaults to ''true''.
 * **zIndex**: Can be used to set the z-index for the dialog.
 Don't use this unless you need to participate in a pre-existing z-index arms race.
 Defaults to 10000.
+* **closeOnBackgroundClick**: If set true, the dialog will close automatically when a user clicks outside of the dialog content.

 Here's an example.
 Note that you can (and usually should) do this all with *data-dialog* attributes:
 {% highlight javascript %}